bootstrapworld/curriculum/lessons/order-of-operations/langs/en-us/slides.md

 {layout="InvestigateC"}
 # Order of Operations

-Turn to  @printable-exercise{pages/translate-arithmetic-to-coe-and-code-1-intro-w-parenth.adoc} in the student workbook and draw Circles of Evaluation for each of the expressions.
+Turn to  @printable-exercise{pages/translate-arithmetic-to-coe-and-code-1-intro-w-parenth.adoc} and draw Circles of Evaluation for each of the expressions.

 Ignore the code column for now!
 We will come back to it later.